April 8, 2020

 We will be making feedback forms available to all who attend the poster and oral presentations and encouraging them to give helpful feedback.
 This should eliminate some of our past problems of having to find two judges for each presentation and getting uneven, not always helpful judgments.
 Mentors will receive the feedback forms and can share this formative assessment with their students to help them improve.

 Each April, the University sets aside a day to showcase the students and their academic achievements.
-This academic year, University Day will be Wednesday, April 20th, 2016.
-This is a campus wide event organized as a conference with student presentations offered throughout the day.
-One of the event’s objectives is provide students the opportunity to experience a conference environment.
+This academic year, University Day will be Wednesday, April 8, 2020.
+This is a campus-wide event organized as a conference with student presentations offered throughout the day.
+One of the event’s objectives is to provide students with the opportunity to experience a conference environment.
 A second equally important objective is to model a lifelong learning habit by highlighting the importance of participating in out-of-classroom educational venues.

-Presentations come from individual students, groups or an entire class with faculty and staff serving as advisors to the student presentations.
-The work presented may take any form; traditional research, service learning, internships, creative works, cultural awareness, or community service.
+Presentations come from individual students, groups or an entire class with faculty and staff serving as advisers to the student presentations.
+The work presented may take any form; traditional research, service-learning, internships, creative works, cultural awareness, or community service.

-The theme for this year’s event is “Disrupting the Status Quo”.
-All students are encouraged to submit proposals that will highlight work done in the summer ’15, fall ’15 and spring ’16 semesters.
+The theme for this year’s event is “Dirigo”.
+All students are encouraged to submit proposals that will highlight work done in the summer ’19, fall ’19 and spring ’20 semesters.